 \begin{remark} We observe that the arguments of Theorem~\ref{T-exist} continue to hold if we replace $\tilde{r}$ by $\tilde{r}_\eps$ and $\varrho$ by $\varrho_\eps$.
-The above theorem also establishes independence of $\varrho$ (and $\varrho_\eps$) from $x$. \end{remark} The above existence result of optimal Markov control is analytic and it does not provide any characterization of the optimal control.
-To prove Theorem~\ref{T-optimality} we need to find an optimal control with some regularity property such as continuity.
+The above theorem also establishes independence of $\varrho$ (and $\varrho_\eps$) from $x$. \end{remark} The above existence result of optimal Markov control is purely analytic and it does not provide any characterization of the optimal controls.
+To prove Theorem~\ref{T-optimality} we need to find an optimal control with some regularity properties such as continuity.
 But the above result does not say anything about the regularity properties of optimal Markov controls.
-Therefore we will analyze the associated HJB to obtain more information about the optimal Markov control.
+Therefore we will analyze the associated HJB to extract more information about the optimal Markov controls.

 For $\al\in(0, 1)$, we define

 The following result characterize the $\alpha$-discounted problem.